vapvarun/reign-docs/01-quick-start-hub/03-theme-activation-and-license.md

 ## Understanding License Types

-### Regular License
-- ✅ Use on ONE website
-- ✅ Personal or client project
-- ❌ Cannot resell or redistribute
-- ❌ Cannot use in SaaS application

-### Extended License
+### License Usage

-- ✅ Use on ONE website
-- ✅ Can charge end users
+Single-site license keys can also be used for staging sites.
+The following subdomains/locations will NOT count against your license limit:

+- localhost
+- 10.0.0.0/8
+- 172.16.0.0/12
+- 192.168.0.0/16
+- *.dev
+- .*local
+- dev.*
+- staging.*

+This means you can use your license on:
+- Your live site (example.com)
-- ✅ Can use in paid membership site
+- Your staging site (staging.example.com)
-- ❌ Still one website only
+- Your local development (localhost)
+- Development subdomain (dev.example.com)

 ### Multiple Sites?
 - Each site needs its own license